oilimedev/TheClosedBoxDiscordBot/README.txt

 Example usage: !leppa

-!gracidea
-Reminds the user to harvest their Gracidea Flowers in 44 hours.

-Example usage: !gracidea

-!water duration
+!water (hours)
 Reminds the user to water their berries after a specified duration (in hours).

 Example usage: !water 6

 This will remind the user to water their berries in 6 hours.

-!reminders
+!myalerts
 Lists all of the user's active reminders.

-Example usage: !reminders
+Example usage: !myalerts

-!cancel @user
+!cancelalerts
-Cancels all of the specified user's active reminders.
+Cancels all of the user's active reminders.

-Example usage: !cancel @example-user
+Example usage: !cancelalerts